 Parenting Time Expeditor

-You and the other parent will have to pay for the expeditor.
-The court will decide how much each of you will pay before appointing the expeditor.
-If you cannot afford to pay the expeditor’s fees, and the other parent doesn't agree to pay, your parenting time problem will not be sent to an expeditor.
+The parents have to pay for a parenting time expeditor.
+The court will decide how much each parent pays before appointing the expeditor.
+If a parent cannot afford to pay the expeditor’s fees, the court can’t require parents to use a parenting time expeditor.

 Voluntary Parenting Plans

-Parents agreeing to a Parenting Plan may use terms other than “physical” and “legal” custody, as long as the terms are well defined.
-Parents must still write down that custody is joint legal or joint physical or sole legal or sole physical custody.
+The Parenting Plan may use terms other than “physical” and “legal custody.”
+But it must clearly state if the parents have joint legal custody or joint physical custody or which parent has sole legal custody or sole physical custody.

-If parents do not agree to a Parenting Plan, the court may create one for the parents.
-If there has been domestic abuse by one parent against the other parent or the child, the court cannot create a Parenting Plan on its own motion.
+Parents do not have to have a Parenting Plan.
+You and the other parent decide if you want to make a Parenting Plan.
+If there has been domestic abuse by one parent against the other parent or the child, the court cannot create a Parenting Plan on its own.

 Minnesota Father’s Adoption Registry

-If adoption proceedings begin for the child, and if the father has placed his name on the registry, the court can find the father so he can participate in the adoption proceedings.
+If the father is properly registered with the Minnesota Fathers’ Adoption Registry, then he has to be notified of an adoption case for the child.
+If an adoption case begins for a child, and the father has placed his name on the registry, the court can find the father so he can participate in the adoption case.

-For more information about the adoption registry go to the Minnesota Department of Health’s website here: https://www.health.state.mn.us/people/vitalrecords/registry/index.html
+For more information about the adoption registry go to the MN Department of Health’s website here: https://www.health.state.mn.us/people/vitalrecords/registry/index.html